 Opportunity Zones vs. 1031 Exchanges

-Sophisticated real estate investors are familiar with Section 1031 exchanges, and related Delaware statutory trusts (DSTs).
+Most sophisticated real estate investors are familiar with Section 1031 exchanges, and related Delaware statutory trusts (DSTs).
 Opportunity Zones appear similar at first glance.
 But there are some substantial differences, summarized below.

-Rollover
+Rollover Amount

 In a Section 1031 exchange, an investor must reinvest the entire proceeds from the transaction (principal, plus gain) within 180 days in order to achieve the full tax benefit.
 Any amount from the proceeds that is not reinvested is taxable “boot.”
 A Section 1031 transaction must be conducted through a 1031 exchange accommodator, also known as a qualified intermediary.